 I thought not.

 At My Pet Chicken, while we don’t expect that the complete end of civilization is coming anytime soon, we can still offer some advice for choosing a great end-of-times chicken breed, in the interests of being prepared!
-In addition to the list of emergency supplies the CDC suggests having on hand at all times (water, food, medications, tools, etc.), and in addition to the more zombie-specific suggestions made in the comments section of their zombie preparedness post (a baseball bat for clearing a path through the hordes, running shoes, ammo, etc.), we’d like to suggest some chicken breeds that would be good, sustainable choices for long term survival.
+In addition to the list of emergency supplies the CDC suggests having on hand at all times (water, food, medications, tools, etc.), and in addition to the more zombie-specific suggestions made in the comments section of their zombie preparedness post (a baseball bat for clearing a path through the hordes, running shoes, ammo, etc.), we’d like to suggest some chicken breeds that would be good, sustainable choices for preppers, for long term survival.
+You want the best chicken breed, right?

 In the event of a Zombie Apocalypse, you will be looking for chickens that can forage well on their own.

-There are a few other things to consider when choosing a breed for the zombie apocalypse.
-For one, you can’t simply pick any breed from Damerow’s “self sufficient breeds” lists and presume that your zombie preparedness worries are over.
+With your guide in hand, there are many things to consider when choosing a breed for the zombie apocalypse.
+For one, you can’t simply pick any breed and presume that your zombie preparedness worries are over.
 Some breeds forage well, but also need to eat a lot of feed to produce each egg!
-For instance, Brahmas are listed as good foragers–and they do forage very well.
-But because they’re such big birds, they still require a LOT of food, compared to how many eggs they lay.
+For instance, Brahmas forage well, but because they’re such big birds, they still require a LOT of food, compared to how many eggs they lay.
 They also don’t lay prolific numbers of eggs, so Brahmas may not be the best choice for your apocalypse needs.
+You want the best chicken breed.

 A second caveat is the broodiness factor.
 In addition to having a good foraging ability, the chickens you want to keep after the zombie apocalypse will need to occasionally go broody, so there will be future generations.
-For example, a flock of Andalusians–aggressive foragers according to the Chicken Encyclopedia!–aren’t going to help you survive the apocalypse long term.
-Like Leghorns and other Mediterranean breeds, Andalusians very seldom go broody.
-That means that unless you have a generator to run your incubator for 21 days so you can hatch new chicks, then once your original flock is done, there will be no more!
-For the zombie apocalypse, you’ll need to choose a breed that will also go broody and raise chicks.
+For example, a flock of Andalusians—aggressive foragers—aren’t going to help you survive the apocalypse long term because they seldom go broody.
+You find out in the My Pet Chicken Handbook that they’re also noisy.
+THEY WILL DRAW THE ZOMBIES TO YOU (if zombies like chicken brains.)
+Plus, that they don’t go broody means that unless you have a generator to run your incubator for 21 days so you can hatch new chicks, then once your original flock is done, there will be no more!
+For the zombie apocalypse, you’ll need to choose a breed that will go broody and raise chicks.

 Finally, you’ll need to find a breed that can survive in your climate.
-Fayoumis, in the list of aggressive foragers, would do well in hot areas–but would do very poorly in cold.
+Fayoumis would do well in hot areas–but would do very poorly in cold.
 Buckeyes do well in cold weather, but are less tolerant of extreme heat!
 You’ll also want your chickens to have some natural camouflage so they can hide from predators–and you’ll want them to be active and alert enough to avoid the occasional attack!
 A good breed for this is the Speckled Sussex.
-Although listed only among the “good” rather than the “aggressive” foragers in the Encyclopedia, in my experience they keep up with the best in my flock.
+They are a relatively good forager, and possess all those other qualities, too.

 (Drum roll, please)